CrZ25/SummerProjectCOSC/README.md

    - user has to set conditionals to pass through the obstacles
    - progressively gets harder and more programming functions are used
    - ![Example](https://github.com/CrZ25/SummerProjectCOSC/blob/master/example%234.png)
-5.2d Tower Defence game(Topdowmn)
+5. 2D Tower Defence Game (Top Down)
-  - user write code to create weapon to eliminate enemy.
+   - Write code to create weapon to eliminate enemy
-  - enemy level increased by the wave
+   - Enemy level increased by the wave
-  - if u write code in correct order, ur weapon level will increase
+   - Write code in correct order, weapon level will increase
-  - so put the code in correct order to win the game
+   - Code in correct order to win the game